Q. How are you protecting my privacy?

 Q. What kind of things will I be asked?

-A. The questionnaires will ask you what kind of conversations you’ve had about politics, what news you’ve watched, read or shared on social media, whether you’ve had any direct contact with politicians or parties, and who you are intending to vote for.
+A. The surveys will ask you what kind of conversations you’ve had about politics, what news you’ve watched, read or shared on social media, whether you’ve had any direct contact with politicians or parties, and who you are intending to vote for.
 You will be asked how much you care about politics, whether you care who wins the election, and if you would vote if you didn’t have to.
 We’ll also ask you about your family, friends, and the people you work with, and what influence they have on the way you think about politics.
 There will be some general demographic and personality questions as well.
-In some of the questionnaires, we’ll ask some relevant questions about issues that may have come up recently.
+In some of the surveys, we’ll ask some relevant questions about issues that may have come up recently.

 You won’t be asked hard questions about politics or the electoral process, and you won’t be forced to answer anything you don’t want to.
 The only compulsory questions in the entire study are about who you are intending to vote for.